sporto/validator.js/readme.markdown

 	});

 **valid_email**

-returns false if the property value is not a valid email address.
+Returns false if the property value is not a valid email address.

 **valid_emails**

 Checks emails in a comma separated list, the list must not have spaces

 **min_length**

-returns false if the property value is shorter than the parameter.
+Returns false if the property value is shorter than the parameter.

 **max_length**

-returns false if the property value is longer than the parameter.
+Returns false if the property value is longer than the parameter.

 **exact_length**

-returns false if the property value is less than the parameter after using parseFloat.
+Returns false if the property value is less than the parameter after using parseFloat.

 **greater_than**

-returns false if the property value is less than the parameter after using parseFloat.
+Returns false if the property value is less than the parameter after using parseFloat.

 **less_than**

 Returns false if the property contains anything other than alphabetical characters.

 **alpha**

 Returns false if the property contains anything other than alphabetical characters.

 **alpha_numeric**

 returns false if the property contains anything other than alpha-numeric characters.

 **alpha_dash**

-returns false if the property contains anything other than alphanumeric characters, underscores, or dashes.
+Returns false if the property contains anything other than alphanumeric characters, underscores, or dashes.

 **numeric**

-returns false if the property contains anything other than numeric characters.
+Returns false if the property contains anything other than numeric characters.

 **integer**

-returns false if the property contains anything other than an integer.
+Returns false if the property contains anything other than an integer.

 **valid_ip**

-returns false if the supplied IP is not valid.
+Returns false if the supplied IP is not valid.

 Caveats
 -------